Bussing: North Carolina's New Student Assignment Plan

 We analyze a new plan for student assignment in two North Carolina school districts and the public reaction to the idea of bussing students – as well as alternatives that have been proposed by education experts.

 Although Brown v.
-Board of Education eliminated school segregation 58 years ago, the idea of bussing students for the purpose of integrating them more effectively is still going strong in some school districts.
-At issue today is not race as much as it is socioeconomic status – integrating wealthy and low-income students into a diverse student body that performs better academically.
+Board of Education eliminated school segregation 58 years ago, the idea of bussing students to integrate them more effectively is still going strong in some school districts.
+Today, the issue is not race as much as it is socioeconomic status—integrating wealthy and low-income students into a diverse student body that performs better academically.
 Does it work?
-The answer depends on who gets asked the question.
+The answer depends on who asks the question.

-In this TED Talk, Kandice Sumner sees the disparity every day in her classroom in Boston.
-In this inspiring talk, she asks us to face facts -- and change them.
+In this TED Talk, Kandice Sumner sees the disparity every day in her Boston classroom.
+In this inspiring talk, she asks us to face the facts and change them.

 School Assignments by Socioeconomic Status Not a New Idea

 USA Today reported more than two years ago that more than 60 school systems used socioeconomic status as a factor in school assignments.
-These schools that made this decision did so primarily in an effort to improve performance in schools where there was a high concentration of poverty.
+These schools made this decision primarily to improve performance in schools with a high concentration of poverty.

 “To the extent that we can eliminate the highest concentrations of poverty, or spread more thinly those concentrations of poverty, I think we make the environment a little less challenging for students and staff to be successful,” Michael Rice, superintendent for Kalamazoo Public Schools in Michigan, told USA Today at the time.

-One of the first school districts in the country to consider bussing based on income level was Wake County in North Carolina.
-In 2000, this school district shifted their bussing policy from one based on race to one based on a student’s household income level.
-For many years, it was held up as a shining example of what socioeconomic desegregation could do.
-The schools were more integrated than other schools in the state, and test scores for low-income students, as well as middle-class students, were higher than in other districts around the state.
+Wake County in North Carolina was one of the first school districts in the country to consider bussing based on income level.
+In 2000, this school district shifted its bussing policy from one based on race to one based on a student’s household income level.
+For many years, it was a shining example of what socioeconomic desegregation could do.
+The schools were more integrated than other schools in the state, and test scores for low-income and middle-class students were higher than in other districts around the state.

 However, the school board in Wake County voted down the desegregation policy in 2010.
-The Los Angeles Times reported at the time that the board voted in a new program, known as the “community school zone” program, which was met with a wave of opponents.
-Those who protested the new policy stated that the new policy would create a situation of “have” and “have-not” schools, with some schools boasting a much higher percentage of poor, African-American students.
+The Los Angeles Times reported that the board voted in a new “community school zone” program, met with a wave of opponents.
+Those who protested the new policy stated that it would create a situation of “have” and “have-not” schools, with some schools boasting a much higher percentage of poor African-American students.

 Socioeconomic School Assignments a Hot-Button Issue

-The controversy in Wake County proved to be a heated one on both sides.
-Some parents believed that sending kids to school farther from home was harmful – both to the students and the school as a whole.
+The controversy in Wake County proved to be heated.
+Some parents believed that sending kids to school farther from home was harmful—both to the students and the school as a whole.

 “They take these poor kids who are struggling and do their very best to spread them around and create the appearance of healthy schools,” Joe Ciulla, a parent of a Wake Forest student, told USA Today.

-In this video from the American Educational Research Association, Gregory Palardy opines that"The major finding is that socioeconomic composition of the high school impacts attainment - both high school graduation and college enrollment."
+In the American Educational Research Association video, Gregory Palardy opines that"The major finding is that socioeconomic composition of the high school impacts attainment - both high school graduation and college enrollment."

-However, not everyone was in agreement over doing away with the school assignment policy.
+However, not everyone was in agreement about eliminating the school assignment policy.
 William Barber, head of the North Carolina NAACP, said of the board’s decision to drop the policy, “It’s morally wrong.
 It’s legally wrong.
 It’s economically wrong.”

-One of the reasons for the controversy is that there is compelling evidence to support both sides of the coin.
-In other words, there is no black-and-white solution to the issue of race, income level and academic performance.
+One reason for the controversy is that compelling evidence supports both sides of the coin.
+In other words, there is no black-and-white solution to the issues of race, income level, and academic performance.
 Those who subscribe to one train of thought or the other can find plenty of ammunition to fuel their debate.

-Michelle Rhee, founder and CEO of Students First, also wrote an op-ed piece for the New York Times that asserts research has shown that socioeconomic integration clearly benefits low-income students.
-Rhee states in her piece, “The quality of a child’s education should never be determined by the concentration of poverty in his or her school.”
+Michelle Rhee, founder and CEO of Students First, also wrote an op-ed piece for the New York Times stating that research has shown that socioeconomic integration clearly benefits low-income students.
+In her piece, Rhee states, “The quality of a child’s education should never be determined by the concentration of poverty in his or her school.”

 This video describes the Phase II Student Assignment Plan in the Charlotte-Mecklenberg School District.
 Phase II focuses on home school attendance boundaries and high school feeder patterns.